-It’s hard to keep yourself afloat as a self-supported college student.
-Books are expensive, classes are costly, and you need to eat.
+It’s hard to keep yourself afloat as a self-supported college student, especially if you aren’t able to get free textbooks, scholarships, or meals.

 Not to mention, it’s difficult to juggle a job alongside an education — especially if you’re trying to balance life as a PhD student.
 Many students have started turning to freelancing as a way to make ends meet, seeing it as a way to earn money off of skills they’re already honing in school.